Every day, nearly 1.3 billion people flock to Facebook to spend an average of 50 minutes posting, sharing and consuming content.

 Finally, the Ad section is where you’ll input creative content and fine tune the different ads you want to test.
 When designing your ads, keep your ultimate goal in mind: Do you want users to visit your website?
 Download a guide?
 Engage via comments or likes?

 Beyond your objective, consider the user’s objective.
 What would be valuable to them?
 On the creative side, is your ad compelling enough to be noticed?
 Is the offer clear, interesting and relevant?

 Choose a specific audience based on your target market / personas.
 Be sure to name your custom audience to make tracking and split-testing easier.

 Because this is part of your inbound marketing strategy, it’s important to focus on attracting people who are likely already interested in content similar to your own, rather than seeking out ways to interrupt uninterested people.

-This is where Facebook targeting can really support your inbound marketing strategy.
+This is where including targeting in your Facebook marketing strategy can really support your overall inbound marketing strategy.
 Facebook provides the tools to target a highly specific audience, allowing you to target those who would find your content relevant and helpful.
 By promoting content around specific, high-priority topics of interest to your target user, or persona, you can build trust with those individuals or groups.

-Perhaps the best reason to use Facebook advertising is that it unlocks specific, actionable insights about your audience and content.
+Perhaps the best reason to use Facebook advertising in your Facebook marketing strategy is that it unlocks specific, actionable insights about your audience and content.
 Continual learning and experimentation based on these insights will help you design stronger ad campaigns.
 Honing your messaging, timing, visuals, tone, location and other variables is an iterative process.
 Regularly measure the success of posts over short and long periods of time to understand what works best for your different audience segments.

 These tools can help you optimize…